 The Caucasian Shepherd is a working dog that still finds itself in active use today.

-They always work in teams, as a group of dogs stands a much better chance against a wolf.
+Livestock guardian dogs often work in teams, as a group of dogs stands a much better chance against a wolf.

 Caucasian Shepherd size

-This powerful dog can be upwards of 30 inches tall at the shoulder.
+The Caucasian Shepherd cuts an imposing figure and stands upwards of 30 inches tall at the shoulder.

-Caucasian Shepherd height does vary with sex though, and females tend to be a little shorter.
+Height does vary with sex though, and females tend to be a little shorter.

 Russian Bear Dog temperament